 We headed for the Sofia City Art gallery, which was hosting a couple of cool exhibits.
 On the way, we visited a location I learned about in last year’s Sofia Graffiti Tour.
 I had posted a photo from this location on Instagram, and the guys running the tour let me know that there is a new character at this spot.
 Here’s your side-by-side comparison.

 Sept 2018 vs May 2019

-We also passed the National Theater, which I’ve written lots about in previous blog posts since it’s my favorite building in Sofia.
+We had to stop for photos at the National Theater, which I’ve written lots about in previous blog posts since it’s my favorite building in Sofia.
 I always take a picture here.

 We also passed by Chitalnyata, and old glass pavillion in the garden between the National Theater and the art gallery.
 It stood empty and abandoned for many years before being converted into a library/tourism info center.
 To use the library, you need to donate a book from their pre-approved list, after which you can borrow from their existing collection, which currently is around 1,000 books.
 There are also lots of brochures here, and this is exactly how I found out last year that Sofia has a Restaurant Week!
 It’s a great place to visit to learn about things to do in Sofia.
 These photos are from September – hence the blue sky in my reflection wearing something totally different in the picture on the left.